AndyBrunner/Domino-JAddin/docs/README.md

 ### Domino Statistics

-The JAddin framework periodically sets a number of Domino statistic values which are shown with the `Show Stat AddinName' command.
+The JAddin framework periodically sets a number of Domino statistic values which are shown with the `Show Stat AddinName` command.

 ```text
 > Show Stat HelloWorld